Budget and Financial Information

 Capital Project Financing Strategies

 CCRTA utilizes a variety of methods for financing transit improvements that include fleet replacement, garage facilities, and bus stop improvement and amenities.
 These projects may be funded 100% by CCRTA or partially funded through a cost sharing arrangement.
-Cost sharing arrangements may include government grant awards or from joint developments between.
+Cost sharing arrangements may include government grant awards or from joint development strategies.
 Grants typically require the Authority to provide a local match ranging from 15-20%.
 Joint development is a strategic partnership between the public and private sectors to maximize the utility and value of the transit system.
 CCRTA utilizes current revenues for project costs that are expected to be completed within the current budget year.
 Internal reserves for funding large, multi-year projects have been established by Board approved reserve policies to address the capital needs of the Authority.

 Long-term debt is only used to source financing for authorized multi-year infrastructure related projects as in the case of the revenue bonds that were issued to fund the new Customer Service Center and transfer station projects.